How to Get a Private Investigator License in Kentucky

 How Kentucky Compares

-Kentucky requires 0 hours of pre-license education for private investigators.
+Kentucky does not require any pre-license education hours.
 The average total cost in Kentucky is around $1,800, compared to the national average of $1,810.

 How Much Does a Private Investigator License Cost in Kentucky?